On the interaction of the Coxeter transformation and the rowmotion bijection: The Coxeter transformation and the rowmotion bijection for distributive lattices

-The next example shows that the identity $(R^{-1}C)^2=id$, which is true for distributive lattices, does not hold for Auslander regular incidence algebras of posets that are not lattices: \begin{example} The following poset with incidence algebra $A$ is Auslander regular:
+The next example shows that the identity $(R_A^{-1}C_A)^2=id$, which is true when $A$ is the incidence algebra of a distributive lattices, does not hold for Auslander regular incidence algebras of posets that are not lattices: \begin{example} The following poset with incidence algebra $A$ is Auslander regular:

+Let $P_i$ denote the indecomposable projective $A$-modules and $I_i$ the indecomposable injective $A$-modules.
+A computer program such as the GAP-package \cite{QPA} can be used to show that $A$ is Auslander regular and to find the grade bijection and Coxeter matrix.
+We just give a sketch for the calculations without all details in the following.
+One finds the injective resolution of each indecomposable projective, and then checks the projective dimension of the injectives that appear.
+The minimal injective resolutions of indecomposable projectives are given below.